sav-che/TL-2/Authors/Woenig, Franz {std. Woenig}.md

-> [!cite] BHL link: this entry starts at [page 416](https://www.biodiversitylibrary.org/item/103250#page/476/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 416](https://www.biodiversitylibrary.org/page/33066756) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Woenig, Franz (1851-1899), German (Saxonian) author, poet and high school teacher; studied pedagogics and natural sciences at the University of Leipzig 1874-1877; teacher at Aken a.d.
-Elbe 1871-1874 and Leipzig 1877-1899. (*Woenig*).
+Elbe 1871-1874 and Leipzig 1877-1899.
+**Abbreviated name**: *Woenig*

 #### Herbarium and types